rishiselvakumaran98/MyTeacherGPT/README.md

 ### Description

-The following project would interest anyone who are tired of trying to comprehend complex explanations to simple problems.
-My teacher GPT helps children as well as adults with learning disabilities learn a material more easily by simplifying the response for a given question.
+Introducing a project that will brighten your day and make learning a breeze!
+Meet my teacher, GPT – your friendly companion for tackling even the trickiest questions with ease.
+Say goodbye to confusing explanations, as GPT excels at simplifying complex problems, making learning a joy for both kids and adults, including those with learning disabilities.
+Embrace a simpler way to understand and excel in any subject!"

 ### Instructions

-Under `user input` type in your question, and click submit
+Under `user input` type in your question, and click submit.

-Then, learn from a response from GPT thats simpler than ever to comprehend!
+Then, learn from a response thats much simpler to understand!